-- Ensuring compliance with the safety and environmental management system's requirements, e.g. managers spend at least 30% of their time in the field; - Review of safety and environment incidents reports; - Chairing of the GMESH (General Manager Environmental, Safety and Health) committee with the Site HSE Representatives; - Monitoring of the operations via daily walk-arounds; - Involvement with Evolution corporate meetings / reviews; and - Quarterly CHESS (compliance management review) meetings.
+- Ensuring compliance with the safety and environmental management system's requirements, e.g. managers spend at least 30% of their time in the field; - Monitoring of the operations via walk-arounds; - Involvement with Evolution corporate meetings / reviews; and - Quarterly community meetings (the presentations are published on the Evolution website).